From the Executive Director

 The Washington State Poet Laureate builds awareness and appreciation of poetry through public readings, workshops, lectures, and presentations.
 Laureates perform this work in culturally and geographically diverse communities throughout the state.

-he Washington State Poet Laureate builds awareness and appreciation of poetry through public readings, workshops, lectures, and presentations.
+The Washington State Poet Laureate builds awareness and appreciation of poetry through public readings, workshops, lectures, and presentations.
 Laureates perform this work in culturally and geographically diverse communities throughout the state.
 The Washington State Poet Laureate program is jointly sponsored by the Washington State Arts Commission (ArtsWA) and Humanities Washington.

 Arianne True, Washington State’s seventh Poet Laureate, completed the first year of her term in FY24.
 True (Choctaw, Chickasaw) is a disabled queer poet and teaching artist from Seattle.
-She has spent most of her work time working with youth
+She has spent most of her work time working with youth.

 In the first year of her term as Laureate, True gave readings, led workshops, and more.
 True published a call for submissions for an upcoming Queer Poetry Anthology, which will be published online in FY25.